rbmk-project/rbmk/pkg/cli/dig/README.md

 append to it.
 If FILE does not exist, we create it.
 If FILE is a single dash (`-`), we write to the stdout.
 If you specify `--logs` multiple times, we write to the last FILE specified.

+### `--measure`

+Do not exit with `1` if communication with the server fails.
+Only exit with `1` in case of usage errors, or failure to process inputs.
+You should use this flag inside measurement scripts along with `set -e`.
+Errors are still printed to stderr along with a note indicating that the command is continuing due to this flag.

 ### Query Options